D-block contraction

+The best-known structural effect of scandide is the unexpectedly small ionic radius of the Ga^{3+} ion, which is almost identical to that of the Al^{3+} ion.
+Many examples illustrate the effect for trivalent Group 13 compounds, but the effect is also observed for monovalent aluminum and gallium.

 The cause of the d-block contraction is the poor shielding of the nuclear charge by the electrons in the d orbitals.
 The outer valence electrons are more strongly attracted by the nucleus causing the observed increase in ionization potentials.
 The d-block contraction can be compared to the lanthanide contraction, which is caused by inadequate shielding of the nuclear charge by electrons occupying f orbitals.